Cosmic Dynamics in Einstein-Cartan Theory: Analysing Hubble Tension through Curvature and Torsion field: Conclusions

-Finally, let us return to the focus on the Hubble tension issue.
+Finally, let us turn the focus to the Hubble tension issue.
 It is evident that all the obtained constraints on the Hubble parameter lie within the $1\sigma$ deviation range of the results derived from CMB data ($67.4\pm{0.5} \ \mathrm{km\ s^{-1}} \ \mathrm{Mpc^{-1}}$), while they do not include the results obtained from direct measurements of Type Ia supernovae ($73.04\pm{1.04} \ \mathrm{km\ s^{-1}} \ \mathrm{Mpc^{-1}}$).
 This suggests that the theoretical framework of EC theory is more consistent with the former observational results.
 Furthermore, the influence of $\Omega_k$ on the Hubble tension introduces a destabilizing factor to the model, which may be attributed to the physical connection between spatial curvature and the torsion field.
-Taken together, these results emphasize the need for further investigation into the interplay between torsion field and curvature in addressing the Hubble tension.
+Taken together, we emphasize that the matter-like properties exhibited by the torsion field in hyperbolic geometry needs further study.

-In addition, the sensitivity of $\Omega_{k}$ to the torsion field demonstrated in this paper indicates that further precise measurements of the $\Omega_{k}$ are crucial for studying the Hubble Tension.
-Moreover, to improve the estimation accuracy of $\alpha$ and $\Omega_{k}$ in this approach, more high-precision observational data of the Hubble parameter are needed for parameter constraints.